sourav1214/projectMARIA/README.md

-## Welcome to GitHub Pages
+## Welcome to the build log of project MARIA

-You can use the [editor on GitHub](https://github.com/sampreets3/projectMARIA/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+MARIA is a ***Multiple Application Robotic Intelligent Assistant***.
+It is capable of performing a wide array of tasks, like intelligent navigation, social interaction, and integration into corporate offices and industries alike.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.